 If you have taken money from your pension pot, what happens to the money left in it will depend on how you decided to use your pension pot.
-See Retirement Planning for more information.
+See Retirement Basics for more information.

 Can I transfer another pension policy with another provider into my plan with Scottish Widows?

 Yes – if the pension you are looking to transfer in is eligible you can transfer online.
 If you decide to move your pension it will be transferred on a non advised basis.
-Follow our simple 3 step process to transfer your pension.
+Follow our simple process to transfer your pension.

 Can I pay single premiums to my policy online?